essex-lab/ProtoMS/doc/.man/protoms.rst

 A theta move is a Monte Carlo move on a single GCsolute molecule, whereby the :math:`\theta` value of a GCsolute is sampled.
 Each theta move comprises the following steps

-1. A GCsolute molecule is randomly chosed from the set of loaded GCsolute molecules
+1. A GCsolute molecule is randomly chosen from the set of loaded GCsolute molecules

 2. The value of :math:`\theta` for that GCsolute molecule is randomly changed, and the new energy associated with this value of :math:`\theta` is calculated